umb-hub/haxballbot/README.md

 # Haxball Bot Room Manager
-This is a project for Software Engineering Exam about design a bot for manage an Haxball's room.
+This is a project for course "Software Engineering" about design a bot for manage an Haxball's room.

 # Contents
 - [Abstract](#abstract)